Skip to content

 Equity in unlisted companies with activities in Madrid

 This is the category with the greatest potential — and also the greatest complexity.
-Decreto 1/2024 includes as qualifying assets equity interests in unlisted entities whose principal economic activity is based in the Comunidad de Madrid [VERIFY: exact requirements: percentage of activity, minimum headcount, excluded sectors, etc.].
+Art.
+17 bis of DL 1/2010 of Madrid (Ley 4/2024) includes as qualifying assets equity interests in unlisted entities whose principal economic activity is based in the Comunidad de Madrid.
+Confirm the exact requirements (% of activity in Madrid, minimum headcount, excluded sectors) against the current text of art.
+17 bis or with our team before advising.

 This category is particularly relevant for family office investors who wish to combine their relocation to Madrid with an investment strategy in the Madrid entrepreneurial ecosystem: technology startups, venture capital funds constituted in Madrid, unlisted Madrid property companies, and so forth.
 Investment in this type of asset can also generate returns superior to those of government bonds, turning the investment requirement into a financial opportunity in its own right.